Explore Maui in 3 Days

 3-Day Alternate Maui Itineraries

-If something in the three days we've selected doesn't quite feel right to you, we've provided alternate day itineraries below.
-Just swap the day below with the one you don't like from above.
-Our itineraries are meant to mix, swap, and shuffle as needed to create the perfect trip for your travel party.
+We've provided alternate itineraries below if something in the five days we've selected doesn't feel right to you.
+Just swap the day with another of our options—mix, swap, and shuffle components of our itineraries.
+We hope you create the perfect trip for your travel party.

 Alternate Day: East Maui 2-Day Adventure